 Sometimes we are just sad or angry about something and the spouse gets the brunt of our emotions.
 A qualified counselor may be able to help you and your spouse identify the problems and work toward a mutually-satisfactory solution.

 For this approach to work, both partners must be committed to working through their problems with the goal of saving the relationship.

-If you are sure you are filing for divorce, and are not the bill payer of the household, you might want to think about getting copies of bank statements, retirement accounts, 401k and IRA's, etc before file.
+If you are filing for divorce, and you are not the bill payer of the household, you might want to think about getting copies of bank statements, retirement accounts, 401k and IRA's, etc before you file.